University Accommodation

 Student Flats

-Student Flats (SF) can accommodate up to 72 full time students on sharing basis in 12 self-contained flats with double and triple-shared rooms.
+Student Flats (SF) can accommodate up to 72 full-time students on a sharing basis in 12 self-contained flats with double and triple-shared rooms.
 All flats come with en-suite bathrooms and are fully furnished with bed, wardrobe, study desk, chair, and telephone connection.
 Each flat also contains a small kitchen area with sink, cupboard, hotplate, microwave oven and refrigerator for the preparation of light meals.

 Non-residential Halls